Navideck/universal_ble/README.md

 ### Discovering Services

+After establishing a connection, you need to discover services.
+This method will discover all services and their characteristics.

 ```dart
 // Discover services of a specific device
 UniversalBle.discoverServices(deviceId);
 ```

 ### Reading & Writing data

+You need to first [discover services](#discovering-services) before you are able to read and write to characteristics.

 ```dart
 // Read data from a characteristic